-With a view to intensifying the use of the management capacity of the private sector by the state, and consequently developing public services and rationalising the use of public funds, in 2011 a new Law on Public-private Partnerships was enacted.
+With a view to intensifying the use of the management capacity of the private sector by the state, and consequently developing public services and rationalising the use of public funds, in 2011 a new Law on Public-Private Partnerships was enacted.
 The Law on Public-Private Partnerships was approved at national level and is not industry-specific.
-However, the Law on Public-Private Partnerships expressly foresees that sector-specific regimes may be set up when the specifics of a certain sector so require.
+However, it expressly foresees that sector-specific regimes may be set up when the specifics of a certain sector so require.